ludovicaisa/saltbridges/README.md

 ## Instructions

-1.Make sure your data for each bridge analyzed is in a file.dat (see example.1) and that the file name correspond to the name of the two aminoacids that are interacting.
+- 1.Make sure your data for each bridge analyzed is in a file.dat (see example.1) and that the file name correspond to the name of the two aminoacids that are interacting.
-2. The files need to be in the same directory that here is called 'saltbridges' specified in 'folder'.
+- 2. The files need to be in the same directory that here is called 'saltbridges' specified in 'folder'.
 You should put your file in a new directory called saltbridges or change the variable 'folder' with the directory where your files are.
-3. Run the script with the command python saltbridtest.py
+- 3. Run the script with the command

-7. The script will process the `.dat` files in the same folder and generate an output file named `saltbridtest.txt` in the same folder.
+- python saltbridtest.py

 ## Data File Format